The lineup for the 2nd Annual Pelee Island Music Festival

 “Although Diane Motel is a relative newcomer on the Windsor and Canadian music scene, its five members are all veterans of the trade.
 With insightful lyrics and soulful harmonies, Diane Motel blends familiar folk constructs with a well-worn edge characteristic of the Windsor sound.
 A band with four accomplished songwriters ensures one thing: Every move they makes is done in service of the song.
 Diane Motel is most certainly a band on the rise.”

 Tara Watts is a singer/songwriter who proudly hails from Windsor, Ontario.
 She has been a part of the local music/arts scene for nearly a decade and was recently nominated best female original artist by Windsor Independent Magazine.
 She has primarily focused her efforts on her singer/songwriter career but has also been playing with the gypsy rockabilly rock band, The Locusts have no king and sitting in occasionally with Ron Leary.
 Watts’ influence range from Johnny Cash to Iron and Wine to Simon and Garfunkel to Patrick Watson.
 Watts is currently in the studio wrapping up her second full length album that is to be released mid-spring.
 For more info re: shows or bookings you can find her at www.facebook.com/tara.watts.100

-Day Passes, Weekend Passes, Overnight Packages and Friends of The Island Sponsorship packages are available!
+Day Passes, Overnight Packages and Friends of The Island Sponsorship packages are available!

-Day Tripper: includes unlimited access to the festival for Saturday OR Sunday
+Saturday Day Tripper: includes unlimited access to the festival for the day.

-Weekend Warrior: Includes unlimited access to the festival for Saturday AND Sunday
+Sunday Day Tripper:includes unlimited access to the festival for the day.

 We need 4 hours of your time